 Depending on your specific situation, you may not need to walk through each of the following steps.
 This list is here to simply guide you through the beginning stages of your job hunt, so feel free to modify it as needed.

 1. Consider your personality.

-Your personality will help you narrow your search in other ways too — for example, if your results come back with details about you being more shy, introspective, and reserved, you can research ideal jobs for introverts.
+Your personality helps you narrow your search in other ways, too — for example, if your results come back with details about you being shy, introspective, and reserved, research ideal jobs for introverts.

 2. Think about your skill set.